-- 4. ESG Factsheets: the ESG Factsheets are used to formalise the ESG risk classification: INOKS classifies the ESG risk level of a transaction based on the assessment of inherent and contextual risks and in alignment with the IFC Risk Categorisation Methodology. - 5.
-ESAP and CGAP: This Environmental and Social Action Plan and Corporate Governance Action Plan are used to describe the measures that INOKS wants the prospective company to take in order to mitigate the negative effects of its operations and enhance governance practices.
-The plan is used at contracting. - 6.
-ESG/Impact Letter.
+- 4. ESG Factsheets: the ESG Factsheets are used to document and formalise the ESG risk classification: INOKS classifies the ESG risk level of a transaction based on the assessment of inherent and contextual risks and in alignment with the IFC Risk Categorisation Methodology.
+These are based on data gathered with the ESG Questionnaires and due diligence interviews. - 5.
+ESAP and CGAP: This Environmental and Social Action Plan and Corporate Governance Action Plan are used to list and describe the measures that INOKS identifies for the prospective company to implement in order to mitigate the potential negative effects of its operations and enhance governance practices.
+The plan is used at contracting and formalised in the ESG/Impact Engagement Letter. - 6.
+ESG/Impact Engagement Letter.
 This is a formal agreement between INOKS and the investee stipulating the measures that the company is committed to take.
 The ESG/Impact Letter is part of the legal loan documentation and formalized during contracting. - 7.
-ESG Report.
-For internal use, INOKS tracks and reports the ESG breaches of its counterparties on an annual basis.
+ESG Flag Report.
+For internal use, INOKS tracks and reports the ESG flags of its counterparties on an annual basis.
 This report is produced during post-investment monitoring. - 8.
 Impact/ESG Monitoring Questionnaire: This questionnaire is sent on an annual basis to collect ESG data from the investee, flag potential non-compliance with INOKS' standards and/or identify improvement actions. - 9.
-Impact Management Tool. in 2019, INOKS developed a proprietary monitoring tool aiming at centralizing all Impact and ESG data.
-It enables to better track/monitor the evolution of INOKS' counterparties impact/ESG performance over the years, follow-up on engagement actions and assess INOKS' contribution and additionality. - 10.
 EU Regulation disclosures tools: set of excel tools allowing to compute and report on proportion of sustainable investments (with E&S objectives), compliance with pre-contractual limits, key sustainability indicators, Principal Adverse Indicators, alignment with EU Taxonomy.